odino/react-in-1000-words/README.md

 The goal of this guide is to be able to familiarize with ReactJS.

-You'd probably have a better time here by being already familiar with JS and ES6, but I wrote this small guide to be easily digested by anyone who has a bit of programming background.
+You'd probably have a better time here by being already familiar with JS and ES6, but I wrote this to be easily digested by anyone who has a bit of programming background.

 ## Intro